 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 Treatment of acute myeloid leukemia (AML) is based on risk stratification, primarily related to patient age and tumor cytogenetics.
 AML has a highly heterogeneous clinical course, and treatment generally depends on the different risk-stratification categories.
 Depending on the risk-stratification category, treatment modalities may include intensive remission induction chemotherapy, hypomethylating agents, clinical trials with innovative compounds, palliative cytotoxic treatment, new medication regimes, or supportive care only.
-For patients who achieve complete remission (CR) after induction treatment, possible postremission treatment options include intensive consolidation therapy, maintenance therapy, or autologous or allogeneic hematopoietic cell transplant.
+For patients who achieve complete remission (CR) after induction treatment, possible post remission treatment options include intensive consolidation therapy, maintenance therapy, or autologous or allogeneic hematopoietic cell transplant.
 CN-AML is classified as "cytogenetically normal" based on the type of genetic changes involved in its development.
 Cytogenetically normal refers to the fact that this form of acute myeloid leukemia is not associated with large chromosomal abnormalities.
 About half of people with acute myeloid leukemia have this form of the condition; the other half have genetic changes that alter large regions of certain chromosomes.
 These changes can be identified by a test known as cytogenetic analysis.
 CN-AML is associated with smaller genetic changes that cannot be seen by cytogenetic analysis.
 In patients with cytogenetically normal AML, the identification of variants in several genes, including KIT, FLT3, NPM1, RUNX1, ASXL1, and CEBPA, has been proposed to allow for further segregation in the management of this heterogeneous disease.
 Genetic testing for cytogenetically normal acute myeloid leukemia is intended to guide management decisions in patients who would receive treatment other than low-dose chemotherapy or best supportive care.